 The soil itself should be a little richer than that used for other cacti, but since the plant likes a slightly acid soil, avoid lime or bone meal.
 A mixture of 2 parts good cactus potting mix, 1 part coarse builder's sand, and 1 part peat moss is excellent.

 Use a pot not much larger than the diameter of the plant.
 Put in a handful of soil.
 Set in the plant, spreading the roots.
 Now fill the pot to within a half-inch (1.3 cm) of the rim and press the soil down firmly with your fingers.

 Late spring is the best time for repotting, should that be needed.
 Transfer the plant into a pot that is one size larger than what it is in now.
 Then set it in the shade outdoors for the summer.

 Christmas Cactus is a short-day plant.
-As the days get shorter its buds are formed.
+As the days get shorter, its buds are formed.
 This is when most of the mistakes are made that delay its blooming or stop it altogether.